Combating money laundering

 FATF

-The Financial Action Task Force (FATF) is an international expert group based in Paris that sets global standards on money laundering.
-It was founded by the G7 states in 1989 and now has 37 member states, including Switzerland.
+The Financial Action Task Force (FATF) is an international expert group based in Paris that sets global standards for combating money laundering as well as terrorist and proliferation financing.
+It was founded by the G7 states in 1989 and now has 40 members, including Switzerland.
 The FATF has published 40 recommendations on combating money laundering and terrorist financing.

 It conducts regular assessments, known as mutual evaluations, to check compliance with its recommendations in the individual member states.

-Switzerland’s fourth mutual evaluation was conducted in the spring of 2016 and assessed its implementation of the recommendations as revised in 2012.
-In December 2016, the FATF published the fourth mutual evaluation report, stating that Switzerland’s overall performance was good and that its results were above average in comparison with the other countries that had already undergone evaluation (FATF Mutual Evaluation Report on Switzerland).
+The fourth mutual evaluation of Switzerland took place in 2016, and the results were positive overall.
 The FATF recognised the quality of the Swiss apparatus for combating money laundering and terrorist financing and rated it as either “compliant” or “largely compliant” with regard to 31 of the 40 recommendations.
-Switzerland’s next comprehensive mutual evaluation is scheduled to take place in 2025.
+Switzerland’s next comprehensive mutual evaluation is scheduled to take place in 2027/2028.

 Revision of the anti-money laundering legislation